arangodb/spring-data-demo/README.md

 ## removeBy

 The last example for derived queries is `removeBy`.
-In that we remove all characters except of which surname is 'Stark' and which are still alive.
+Here we remove all characters except those whose surname is 'Stark' and who are still alive.

 ``` java
 System.out.println("## Remove all characters except of which surname is 'Stark' and which are still alive");